alfalabs/alfa-script/README.md

 # alfa-script
-A language to control logic flow independently of user interface.
+An asynchronous language to control logic flow.
+It has
+ - events
+ - actions
-The language is based on JavaScript, nonblocking and event driven.
+The language is based on JavaScript

 ## User Interface Parts
 ### Applet